futianfan/GenoCraft/single-cell/STAR.md

 ## 2. Preparing the Reference Genome

+**Before alignment, set up your reference genome:**

-To align your RNA-seq reads, first generate an index of your reference genome.
-You need a FASTA formatted genome file and a gene annotation file in GTF format:
+Creating a genome index is crucial for efficient alignment.
+You'll need the genome sequence in FASTA format and gene annotations in GTF format:

 ```bash
 STAR --runThreadN NumberOfThreads \